 We boarded a bus back to Tangkou and Matt promptly fell asleep.
 Back in Tangkou, things didn’t look right.
 We had a hotel booked but the town didn’t look anything like the pictures.
 I slowly realised that where we were staying was the other side of town, not near the bus station – which meant that the bakery I’d been using as encouragement for Matt was also on the other side of town.
 Matt looked like he might cry so I suggested we go to KFC for breakfast: coffee, chips and custard tarts.

 Refreshed, we walked to the main town and went to the bakery.
 We were able to check into our hotel really early, and after showers (and towels!) we had a big nap.
 Later we wandered about the town.
 There was nothing much to see: a small creek with shops and restaurants on either side, a dusty carpark with a bank.
-We had dinner at a local restaurant (Matt had a Huangshan beer) and we went back to the bakery.
+We had dinner at a local restaurant (including a Huangshan beer) and we went back to the bakery.
 It was all incredibly relaxing!

 The next morning we continued relaxing, before getting the bus to Tunxi.
 It was very hot and we set off for Tunxi’s only sight (Old Street) in the baking heat, quickly feeling sticky and sweaty.
 Luckily there was an underground mall on the way, so we ducked in there and gawped at the endless fake New Balance stores.